rear/rear.github.com/usage/index.md

 command will tell you if the most recent rescue environment deviates from your storage configuration (e.g. LVM changes, filesystem resized, ...)

-In good Unix tradition `rear checklauout` returns 0 if your system is in sync with your rescue image.
+In good Unix tradition `rear checklayout` returns 0 if your system is in sync with your rescue image.
 A return code of 1 should lead to a red light in your monitoring screen because a new rescue image is needed.
 Create a rescue image and the next time `rear checklayout` runs, it will return